RohitS511/Rock-Paper-Scissor-Game/README.md

 ## Features

 - User can choose Rock, Paper, or Scissors.
-- The computer randomly selects Rock, Paper, or Scissors.
+- # Strategy -  The computer randomly selects Rock, Paper, or Scissors.
 - The game declares a winner for each round and updates the score.
 - The game can be reset at any time.